Decision Guide11 min read

 The strongest case against building isn't direct cost — it's opportunity cost.
 Twelve months of engineering effort spent on internal partner software is twelve months not spent on:

-- Differentiating features that win you customers against competitors.
+• Differentiating services that win you clients against competitors.

-- Performance, security, and reliability improvements that affect retention.
+• Service quality, security, and reliability improvements that affect client retention.

 Internal partner software produces zero competitive advantage.
-Customers don't choose your product because your partner portal is better than a competitor's; they don't even see your partner portal.
+Clients don't choose your MSP because your partner portal is better than a competitor's; they don't even see your partner portal.
 Engineering spent here is purely infrastructure cost.

 PRM Market Tiers